“She studied sculpture at Saint Martins College.”

 Lene, however, conceded she thought it was ‘right’ for Hazel O’Connor to play the role of Kate.
 “I would have taken the film a whole different way; it wouldn’t have worked.”
 It certainly worked for Hazel, who, let’s not beat around Kate Bush, based her entire career on a more nasal version of Lovich’s trademark delivery.

-It Was 40 Years Ago Today: the story of Gloria Gaynor’s I Will Survive is here
+The story of Gloria Gaynor’s I Will Survive is here

 *Central School of Art merged in 1989 to become Central Saint Martins College of Arts and Design, hence the Pulp lyrical quotation.
 Yup